rxOred/blog/content/about.md

 About my education, I started programming when I was 12 with Java.
 Then I taught myself many things related computer science and computer security.
 And I'm familiar with C/C++ (language of choice :), assembly, python and golang.
 Currently I follow a higher national diploma while doing A/Ls in technology + higher mathematics stream.

-I prefer to work alone but, I'm not hesitant to work with other developers and security/software engineers because the resulting experience is invaluable to me. :)

 Spread Anarchy!

 ### Contact me